phil-ward/odin-recipes/README.md

-# odin-recipes
+# The Odin Project
-Repository for my coursework in The Odin Project
+This is a repository for my coursework in The Odin Project, where I will be learning the fundamentals of web development and Javascript.